oncomouse/courses/_includes/policies.md

 Students who request an excused absence are expected to uphold the Aggie Honor Code and Student Conduct Code.
 (See [Student Rule 24](https://student-rules.tamu.edu/rule24/).)

-## Academic Integrity Statement and Policy

-"An Aggie does not lie, cheat or steal, or tolerate those who do."

-"Texas A&M University students are responsible for authenticating all work submitted to an instructor.
-If asked, students must be able to produce proof that the item submitted is indeed the work of that student.
-Students must keep appropriate records at all times.
-The inability to authenticate one's work, should the instructor request it, may be sufficient grounds to initiate an academic misconduct case" ([Section 20.1.2.3, Student Rule 20](https://aggiehonor.tamu.edu/Rules-and-Procedures/Rules/Honor-System-Rules)).

-You can learn more about the Aggie Honor System Office Rules and Procedures, academic integrity, and your rights and responsibilities at [aggiehonor.tamu.edu](https://aggiehonor.tamu.edu/).

 ## Americans with Disabilities Act (ADA) Policy

 Texas A&M University is committed to providing equitable access to learning opportunities for all students.
-If you experience barriers to your education due to a disability or think you may have a disability, please contact Disability Resources in the Student Services Building or at (979) 845-1637 or visit [disability.tamu.edu](https://disability.tamu.edu/).
-Disabilities may include, but are not limited to attentional, learning, mental health, sensory, physical, or chronic health conditions.
+If you experience barriers to your education due to a disability or think you may have a disability, please contact the Disability Resources office on your campus (resources listed below) Disabilities may include, but are not limited to attentional, learning, mental health, sensory, physical, or chronic health conditions.
 All students are encouraged to discuss their disability related needs with Disability Resources and their instructors as soon as possible.

+Disability Resources is located in the Student Services Building or at (979) 845-1637 or visit [disability.tamu.edu](https://disability.tamu.edu/).

 ## Title IX and Statement on Limits to Confidentiality